-Our fitness is a huge concern for women over 50 and many of us take it very seriously.
-But it’s not always easy to find the best program to meet our changing body’s needs.
-The list you will see below has some of the best online exercise programs for our demographic that I have found online.
+Fitness is a huge concern for women over 50 and many of us take it very seriously.
+But it’s not always easy to find the best program to meet our changing body needs.

 Seniors are staying active and even running marathons so it’s important to find something that’s right for you and your individual body.
-But if you prefer to exercise in the comfort of your own home you will love this list of online exercise programs.
+You can do all sorts of exercises in the comfort of your own home without leaving your house or spending lots of money.

 The best online exercise programs for women over 50

 These fitness programs are appropriate and safe for active women over 50.
-If you want to get rid of middle-age spread, flabby arms, and all the bulges you see when you look in the mirror (especially in stores with scary lighting) what do you have to lose?
+If you want to get rid of middle-age spread, flabby arms, and just feel better all over what do you have to lose?

 Beachbody sounds like it’s for hard-bodies but don’t let the name fool you because they have a workout for everyone.
 On their website, you’ll find 700+ workouts and also Fitness Plus Nutrition Plans.
 So, if you like variety, their monthly access fee allows you to access all of their programs.

 I tried their PiYo workout when I went to the Miraval Resort in Tucson and it was so much fun!
-In addition to aerobics, they offer yoga, dance, and low impact.
+In addition to aerobics, they offer yoga, dance, and low-impact aerobics.
 If a quick workout is what you’re looking for they have some that are less than 30 minutes.
-It’s also your go-to place for fitness equipment as well.
+It’s also a go-to place for fitness equipment as well.

 Debra Atkinson is the founder of the website Flipping 50.
 She’s been featured on numerous media outlets like The Huffington Post, Prevention, Living Better 50, to name a few.
 She also has exercise videos for women over 50 on her YouTube TV channel called Flipping 50 TV.